OpenMoonRay/openmoonray-docs/docs/scene-classes/render-output/RenderOutput.md

         default:

-        <p class="jekyll-theme-minimal scene-class-attr-comment">If "result" is "primitive attribute", this attribute specifies the particular primitive attribute to output.
+        <p class="scene-class-attr-comment">If "result" is "primitive attribute", this attribute specifies the particular primitive attribute to output.
 Default channel name is based on primitive attribute name and type.</p>

     </p>